-Mechanical Engineering Program Educational Objectives
+Mechanical Engineering Program Educational Objectives and Student Outcomes

 Program Educational Objectives

 The mechanical engineering curriculum is designed to prepare students for productive careers in industry, government, education, and private consulting as well as for graduate study.
 Thus, it is based on the fundamental principles of science and engineering.
 These provide a strong foundation that enables students to apply what they have learned to the complex technological problems of today and to teach themselves the new technologies of tomorrow.
 Thus, we expect our graduates to attain the educational objectives listed below within a few years of graduation.
 Our educational objectives are based on the needs of our constituencies.

 - Our graduates will be successful in their careers.

 - Our graduates set and meet their own goals for career fulfillment.